River Dee, Wales

 The River Dee (Afon Dyfrdwy, Deva Fluvius) flows through North Wales and Cheshire, England.
-The majority of the river is located in Wales, with the stretch between Aldford and Saltney within England and two other sections forming the border between the two countries.
+Most of the river lies in Wales, with the stretch between Aldford and Saltney within England and two other sections forming the border between the two countries.
 The length of the section from Bala to Chester is 113 km.

-The river rises on Dduallt in Snowdonia and flows east through Bala Lake, Corwen, and Llangollen.
+The river rises on Dduallt in Snowdonia and flows east through Llyn Tegid (Bala Lake), Corwen, and Llangollen.
 It turns north near Overton-on-Dee and forms part of the England–Wales border before fully entering England near Aldford, north-east of Wrexham.
-It flows through Chester then re-enters Wales near Saltney; the final section is canalised and discharges to the Irish Sea via an estuary 14 mi long.
+It flows through Chester then re-enters Wales near Saltney; the final section is canalised and discharges into the Irish Sea via an estuary 14 mi long.

 History

 The River Dee was the traditional boundary of the Kingdom of Gwynedd in Wales for centuries, possibly since its founding in the 5th century.
 It was recorded in the 13th century (in mainstream Middle English orthography, lacking the letters v and w) as flumen Dubr Duiu; the name appears to derive from the Brythonic dēvā: "River of the Goddess" or "Holy River".
 The river is personified as the war and fate goddess Aerfen.

 The river name inspired the name of Roman fortress Deva Victrix.

 It is the only river in the UK to be subject to a Water Protection Zone along its whole length down to Chester weir.